sashasabov/cost-equalizer/README.md

 ## MVP User stories
 - As a user, I would like be able to enter people's names.
 - As a user, I would like be able to enter amount spent across from people's names.
-- As a user, I would like be able to calculate how much each person owes and to whome.
+- As a user, I would like be able to calculate how much each person owes and to whom.

 *Stretch Goals*
 - As a user, I would like software to be able to scan reseipt and upload total spent.